dart-lang/site-www/src/_guides/libraries/futures-error-handling.md

 ## More information

-Read the following documentation for more details on using Futures:
+The following docs have more information on Futures:

 * [The Event Loop and Dart]({{site.webdev}}/articles/performance/event-loop),
   an article that describes how to schedule tasks using Futures